-Piper, a Republican, was the representative for Pennsylvania's 8th congressional district from 1815 to 1817.
+Piper was the representative for Pennsylvania’s 8th congressional district and was a Republican.
+He served from 1815 to 1817.

 From Nov 1811 to Mar 1817, Piper missed 148 of 779 roll call votes, which is 19.0%.
 This is on par with the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.